JosephLaiWorks/ncu-regulation-multiagent-qa/README.md

 Runs only when the first attempt is not successful.

-Depending on the diagnosis, it can:
+The repaired plan always switches to the direct-Cypher path (`use_original=False`) with a permissive threshold (`min_score=1`).

-- broaden keyword variants
+Repair behavior depends on the diagnosis:

-- simplify the query plan
+- `SCHEMA_MISMATCH` → rebuild a small set of top-level match terms
-- switch to a more permissive retrieval strategy
+- `QUERY_ERROR` → simplify to the first few keywords
-- lower the score threshold from `5` to `1`
+- `NO_DATA` → broaden keyword variants and rebuild match terms

-Only one repair round is allowed to keep the behavior predictable.
+Only one repair round is attempted per question.

 ### 7. Explanation Agent